After shopping regularly on Amazon since 2004, I quit shopping there in 2019.

 There is a difference between capitalism and consumerism.

 Capitalism refers to an economic system that allows for the easy exchange of goods and services among individuals.
 In contrast, consumerism is an ethos that suggests the ultimate good is found in having bigger, more, better, and increasingly novel possessions and experiences.
-More simply, we’re talking about an exchange system vs. an approach to life.
+We’re talking about an exchange system vs. an approach to life.

 Bringing this all together, I’ve found a single question has been very powerful in shifting my relationship to consumerism, and, by extension, to Amazon: